Warp Films: 2001 – 2005

-Warp Films 2010 television production for Channel 4, Shane Meadows' This Is England '86, was a continuation from the 2006 film.
-It aired over four weekly episodes and received numerous plaudits, including a BAFTA award for leading actress Vicky McClure.
+In 2010 Warp produced for Channel 4, Shane Meadows' This Is England '86, a continuation from the 2006 film.
+It achieved record viewing figures for Channel 4 and won a BAFTA for leading actress Vicky McClure.

-It achieved record viewing figures for Channel 4.

 Warp X production Kill List was released in the UK on 28 August 2011.
 Directed by Ben Wheatley, the film stars Neil Maskell, Michael Smiley and MyAnna Buring.
 It has gone on to win several awards internationally, including a British Independent Film Award for supporting actor Michael Smiley.

-Kill List has received strong critical acclaim, with Total Film declaring it 'Outstanding' and giving a 5 star rating.
-It was released in the US by IFC films.

 Tyrannosaur, also produced through Warp X, was released in 2011.
 Directed by Paddy Considine, it was an exploration of how love and friendship can be found in the darkest of places.
 Tyrannosaur stars Peter Mullan, Olivia Colman and Eddie Marsan.
-It has received strong critical acclaim and won the BAFTA for 'Outstanding Debut by a British Writer, director, or Producer' for director Paddy Considine and producer Diarmid Scrimshaw.
+Winning the BAFTA for 'Outstanding Debut by a British Writer, director, or Producer' for director Paddy Considine and producer Diarmid Scrimshaw.
+2011 also saw the world premiere of Justin Kurzel's Snowtown.

-2011 also saw the world premiere of Justin Kurzel's Snowtown in Semaine du Critiique at the Cannes International Film Festival.
-In 2008, Warp Films had established Warp Films Australia in Melbourne, headed up by Anna McLeish.

-The film has received widespread acclaim and won numerous awards internationally, including four awards at the Australian Academy Cinema Television Awards.
-In late 2015, the partnership ended with the setting up of Carver Films by Anna McLeish and Sarah Shaw.

 This Is England '88, the sequel to the 2010 television series This Is England '86, aired on Channel 4 over three consecutive nights from 13 December 2011.

-Set two and half years after '86, it received strong critical praise.
-The series had high viewing figures, with 2.5 million people tuning-in to watch the first episode.

-Warp Films / Warp X productions, Tyrannosaur, Kill List and Submarine were nominated for a total of 18 awards at the 2011 British Independent Film Awards.

-Warp Films successfully ran a crowd-funding campaign to fund four short films shot at the All Tomorrow's Parties music festival by Vincent Moon, using the website Kickstarter.com.
-The project reached its funding goal on 15 October and the films are currently in post-production.